 Speakers & Presentations

-Join us for an IN-PERSON Shoulder to Shoulder Pre-Conference Event on Sunday, October 15, 2023.
-We will be meeting at the Oregon DHS East Branch in Portland, Oregon.
-Come to connect with others, enjoy some light refreshments and appetizers and hear an inspiring speaker.
+Join us for the 2024 Shoulder to Shoulder Conference Event on Sunday, October 20 and Monday, October 21, 2024.
+We are offering both online and in-person attendance options.
+For those of you who would like to join us in person, we will be meeting at the Clackamas Monarch Hotel.
+Come to connect with others, enjoy some refreshments and hear inspiring speakers.

 Scroll down to view the schedule of speakers and presentations available.